knpuniversity/ansible/knpu/ec2-deploy-group-vars.md

 So far, we've been deploying to a virtual machine.
 But... there's nothing stopping us from deploying to... the CLOUD!
 Let's try it - let's deploy to Amazon EC2.
-This isn't an exhaustive tutorial about using EC2... but let's at least get our feet wet and see if we can get into some trouble!
+This is not an exhaustive tutorial about using EC2... but let's at least get our feet wet and see if we can get into some trouble!

 ***TIP
 Want to properly deploy with Ansible?
-Check out [Ansistrano](https://github.com/ansistrano/deploy).
+Check out [Ansistrano][ansistrano].
 ***

 ## Manually Launching an EC2 Instance